coens97/ALE2/README.md

 # ALE2 Automata and Process theory
 ![Screenshot](screenshot.png "Screesnshot")

 The application is created as deliverable for a school assignment.
-The application can handles statemachines.
+The application can handle statemachines.
 The statemachine can be loaded through a textfile or generated from a language describing the statemachine.
 Then if the statemachine is infinite, all the possible words are generated.

 ## Programming stack
  - **Electron** Desktop wrapper